faerber-lab/faerber-lab.github.io/_news/8_postdocE13_2025.md

 - Participating in teaching activities (e.g., seminars; no foundational lectures)

 **Requirements:**
-- A completed or imminent PhD degree in Computer Science, Artificial Intelligence, Mathematics, Physics, Computational Linguistics or a closely related field
+- A completed or imminent PhD degree or Master degree in Computer Science, Artificial Intelligence, Mathematics, Physics, Computational Linguistics or a closely related field
-- A strong publication record in one or more of the above research areas
+- A publication record in one or more of the above research areas
 - Hands-on experience with AI (NLP/ML) model development, ideally in an HPC environment
 - A strong passion for publishing scientific research and applying for research grants
 - Excellent written and spoken English skills